 8. Sael Roti

 Sael Roti is a fried bread that is usually served along with Potato Curry.
 For its preparation, water and rice are mixed together to form a paste.
-This is then deep fried to perfection in boiling hot oil.
-Even though the dish has its origins in Nepal and Tibet, it is quite popular in Sikkim as well due to the Nepalese and Tobetan influences in this Indian state.
+This is then deep-fried to perfection in boiling hot oil.
+Even though the dish has its origins in Nepal and Tibet, it is quite a popular dish in Sikkim as well due to the Nepalese and Tibetan influences in this Indian state.
 Satiate your taste palettes with this flavorful and amazing dish while you are holidaying in Sikkim.

 Where to eat: Agarwal pure veg restaurant, Parivar restaurant

 Chang is the fermented form of Millet and yeast which helps in the fermentation process.
 Its other name is Thomba and is a traditional drink of the Limbu people of Eastern Nepal.
 Chang is the locally brewed alcoholic beverage served in and sipped with the help of a bamboo pie.
 Sikkim has many local distilleries and this locally made alcohol is really cheap.
 Don’t forget to try this amazing drink when you are in Sikkim on your next trip.

 Where to eat: Tongba Bar

 Thenthuk is yet another yummy soup.
 Prepared in the form of noodle soup made of vegetables, wheat flour and meat or mutton, it is one of the best Tibetan food in Sikkim.
 It is a favorite dinner for the people in Sikkim.
 To make it spicy, several restaurants use chilli powder while some people serve vegetable Thenthuk to keep it healthy.
 The origin of the Thenthuk is from Tibet.

 Where to eat: The Square Family Restaurant and Bar, Taste of Tibet